recvfrom/clamav-faq/manual/Installation_Win_Guide-ClamAV_0.993+.md

-Installation guide: ClamAV 0.99.
-3 +
+Installation guide: ClamAV 0.99.3 +
-_*Note: some of the packages used for installation are for 99.3+ versions of ClamAV._
+_*Note: some of the packages used for installation are for 0.100.0+ versions of ClamAV._
+_*Note: ClamAV-x64 directory name was changed in 0.100.0 to ClamAV._

 ### Introduction: